 Going Rate Pricing

-Going rate pricing is when a business sets the price of their product or service based on the market price.
+Going rate pricing is when a business sets the price of its product or service based on the market price.
 This pricing strategy is often used to price similar products, like commodities or generic items, that have little variation in design and function.

 A going rate pricing strategy is most often used to price products or services that are homogenous and don't vary in design.
 Businesses that choose a going rate pricing strategy often set their prices based on the leader of the market.